What You Need to Know Before You Buy Property in New York

 Government-Sponsored Grants and Deals

-Many first-time buyers look into FHA loans which your lender may tell you about.
+Many first-time buyers look into FHA loans your lender may tell you about.

-These federally-backed loans are great for those with less than stellar credit or those looking for low interest rates.
+These federally backed loans are outstanding for those with less than stellar credit or those looking for low interest rates.

-Although it may sound like an amazing deal, they aren't great for New York City condos and co-ops.
+Although it may sound like a fantastic deal, they aren't great for New York City condos and co-ops.

-While a possibility for houses in the outer boroughs, any condo or co-op board must opt into participate in the FHA loan program.
+While a possibility for houses in the outer boroughs, any condo or co-op board must participate in the FHA loan program.

 This usually entails a long-drawn vetting process, which most boards would most likely forgo--and hence, forgo the FHA loan program entirely.

-FHA has a list of condo buildings they work within New York City and it happens to be a very short list.
+FHA has a list of condo buildings they work within New York City, which is a concise list.

-The New York City Housing Department offers amazing down payment assistance through the HomeFirst Down Payment Assistant Program.
+The New York City Housing Department offers terrific down payment assistance through the HomeFirst Down Payment Assistant Program.

 Through this program, an applicant can receive up to $15,000 towards a down payment and closing costs.
-SONYMA (State of New York Mortgage Agency) offers a few different programs for assisting first-time home buyers.
+SONYMA (State of New York Mortgage Agency) offers programs to assist first-time home buyers.

-DPAL (Down-Payment Assistance Loan) available through SONYMA offers up to $15,000 for down payments and functions also a forgivable loan, forgiven after 10 years.
+DPAL (Down-Payment Assistance Loan), available through SONYMA, offers up to $15,000 for down payments and functions as a forgivable loan, forgiven after ten years.

 Be sure to research all the programs and benefits SONYMA offers to first-time home-buyers.